 - environmental factors like mental stress, history of abuse, or a significant loss

-Gender does not seem to play a role in determining who will be diagnosed with bipolar disorder.
+Gender doesn’t seem to play a role in determining who will be diagnosed with bipolar disorder.
 Men and women are diagnosed in similar numbers.
-Most people are diagnosed between ages 15 to 25 years old.
+Most people are diagnosed between the ages of 15 to 25 years old.

 Some risk factors include:

-- use of stimulants, like nicotine or caffeine, can increase risk of mania
+- use of stimulants, like nicotine or caffeine, increases the risk of mania

 - family history of bipolar disorder